-The Department of Homeland Security (DHS) has compiled this report on H-2B nonagricultural temporary workers from information provided by the Department of State (DOS), the Department of Labor (DOL), and three components within DHS: U.S. Citizenship and Immigration Services (USCIS), U.S. Customs and Border Protection (CBP), and U.S. Immigration and Customs Enforcement (ICE).
+The Department of Homeland Security (DHS) has compiled this report on H-2B nonagricultural temporary workers from information provided by the Department of State, the Department of Labor, and three Components within DHS: U.S. Citizenship and Immigration Services, U.S. Customs and Border Protection, and U.S. Immigration and Customs Enforcement.

-This report includes data for both halves of Fiscal Year (FY) 2011.
-The data is accurate as of November 2011.
+This report includes data for the second half of Fiscal Year (FY) 2011 and the first half of FY 2012.
+The data contained in this report is accurate as of July 2011.